-The government made a reclassification of a low density fibre asbestos board, resulting in an inappropriate handling of the deadly construction material.
+The government made a reclassification of a low-density fibre asbestos board, resulting in inappropriate handling of the deadly construction material.

 Low-density fibre asbestos board

 Asbestos was once a widely used material in construction before the 1980s.
 It has since been found that the material can be extremely dangerous if the fibre becomes airborne, often causing long term respiratory diseases such as lung cancer.

 Asbestos removal companies classify asbestos by how easy the material can break down.
 Materials that can easily break apart require additional equipment and expertise.
 Materials which don’t break into small fibres can be handled with more simple tools and protective wear.

 Low-density fibre asbestos boards should be considered a high-risk material due to its high chance of exposure.
 However, the Queensland government made an error in classifying it as a low-risk material as a bonded asbestos material.
 This made companies and homeowners mishandle the low-density fibre boards, placing themselves at risk of being exposed to the fibres if they break the material.